KomodoPlatform/NotaryNodes/notarynodes/peer2cloud/Readme.md

 # PARTICIPATION REWARD PROGRAM 2019

-* All voters will receive PUNGO token monthly as rewards directly to their voting wallets.
+* All voters will receive **PUNGO token monthly** as rewards to their voting wallets.

-* 20% of Mining Rewards will go to our PungoToken Buyback fund.
+* **20% of Mining Rewards** will go to our PungoToken Buyback fund.
 Funds reserved to buyback PUNGO tokens in the future to token holders.

-* We accumulate part of our Revenues to the Public Buyback Fund.
+* **We accumulate part of our Revenues to the Public Buyback Fund.** By getting PUNGO you participate on Pungo project success and we can share our success with our supporters.
 You can check it live at [PungoToken](https://pungotoken.com)

-* How monthly reward will be calculated: 20% of KMD mined / Buy-back in USD price of PUNGO published "live" in our page * 0.5 = amount of PUNGO that will be distributed monthly among VOTERS.
+* **How monthly reward will be calculated:** 20% of KMD mined / Buy-back in USD price of PUNGO published "live" in our page * 0.6 = amount of PUNGO that will be distributed monthly among VOTERS monthly.

-* The only requirement to get PUNGO bought back PUNGO companies is that holder has > 100 USD worth of it and to pass KYC verification.
-Alternatively, PUNGO will start to be traded and used in some of our products during 2019.
+* **PUNGO buy-backs** The only requirement to get PUNGO bought back PUNGO by us, is that holder has > 100 USD worth of it and to pass KYC verification.
+Alternatively, PUNGO will start to be publicly traded during 2019 and used in some of our products.

 # 2018 ACHIEVEMENTS